 Answer: United Arab Emirates

-21. Israel and which other country border the Dead Sea?
-This country’s name comes from the river which defines most of its north-western border.
+21. Israel and which other country borders the Dead Sea?
+This country’s name comes from the river that defines most of its northwestern border.

 Answer: Jordan